tinkercademy-bootcamp/chat-project-mayankgoel2005/my_chat_project/README.md

    - See which channel you’re in with `/current`.
    - Delete an empty channel with `/delete <channel_name>`.
    - View who is in a channel with `/users <channel_name>`.
+   - When you join a channel, you first receive recent chat history from that channel.
+   - Channel names must be unique (no duplicates).

 3. **Chatting**
    - Once you’ve joined a channel, type any message (press Enter) to send it.